enigma6174/ds-algo/README.md

 # ds-algo-python

-A repository containing code implementations of data structures and algorithms in Python
+A repository containing code implementations of all the popular data structures and algorithms.
+Current implementations include Python and JavaScript.